esenecal/startup/notes.md

 The `exit` command will exit the remote shell.

 The elastic IP allows you to keep the same IP address if you stop your instance.

+## The Console

+- cd: change directory.
+Place directory you wish to go to next.
+- chmod: change file permissions.
+- pwd: present working directory.
+See which directory you are in.
+- ls: list files in directory.
+  - add ```-la``` parameter to see hidden files and long format.
+- man: manual.
+Look up a command there.
+- mkdir: make a directory.
+- mv: Move a file.
+Provide file name and new dir.
+- nano: Open  a file in nano editor
+- ps: view currently running processes.
+- rm: remove file(s)
+- ssh: create secure shell on remote computer
+- sudo: run command as superuser
+- vim: open file in vim editor.
+- wget: download file from web.
+Provide a URL.

 ## Caddy